s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 myFunc :: Int -> Int
 myFunc x = case x of
     5 -> 10
-    x ATSIGN 10 = x * 10
+    10 -> x * 10
-    x = x * 2
+    _ -> x * 2
 ~~~~

 These can be used just like ordinary expressions.

 We can not, however, express boolean statements in this way.
 This is because
 pattern matching is done on the structure of the value that is being pattern matched.
-Later in this section we will see what other powerful things we can do with
+Later in this Chapter we will see what other powerful things we can do with
 this technique.

 #### `where`, `let`

-While Haskell does not have variables, it still allows the programmer to
+While Haskell does not have variables and only works on
+values instead, it still allows the programmer to
 name sub-expressions so that either the code becomes more clear or that it
 can be reused more easily.
 Here, two different variants are available: `where`
 and `let`.